IAB Interactive Standardized Equipment List return to main tree

 These technologies do not identify the actual material, but detect anomalies that may indicate the presence of an explosive material.

-Operating Considerations: Some technologies perform better on certain classes of chemicals/explosives.
+Operating Considerations: Detection will be dependent on factors such as system operating parameters, image quality, and threat size/shape.
 Consider the threat profile as part of the technology selection decision.

 ICostRating: $$$$